Aniketyadav05/WebD-Projects/README.md

    - **Event Listeners:** Handle button clicks and theme toggle actions.
    - **Class Management:** Apply styles based on theme selection.

+### 16. **Project 14: Code Editor Website**
+- **Description:** A basic code editor website that allows users to write and execute HTML, CSS, and JavaScript code in real time.
+The interface includes three separate text areas for HTML, CSS, and JavaScript code input and an output area to display the compiled result.
+Users can modify their code and see live updates in the output area.
+This project simulates the functionality of lightweight online code editors like CodePen or JSFiddle.

+- **Concepts Used:**
+  - **DOM Manipulation:** For dynamically updating the output area based on user input.
+  - **Event Listeners:** To detect changes in the code input fields and trigger updates in real time.
+  - **Iframe for Live Preview:** Embedding the output using an iframe element to render the combined HTML, CSS, and JavaScript.
+  - **String Interpolation:** For combining HTML, CSS, and JS code into a single HTML structure.
+  - **Styling with CSS:** For creating a clean and user-friendly layout.
+  - **JavaScript Logic:** To manage live compilation and dynamic updates.

+Uploading Recording 2024-11-29 142621.mp4…

 ## How to Run the Projects